scipp/ess/packages/essdiffraction/docs/about/index.md

-# About Essdiffraction
+# About

 ## Development

-Essdiffraction is an open source project by the [European Spallation Source ERIC](https://europeanspallationsource.se/) (ESS).
+EssDiffraction is an open source project by the [European Spallation Source ERIC](https://europeanspallationsource.se/) (ESS).

 ## License

-Essdiffraction is available as open source under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).
+EssDiffraction is available as open source under the [BSD-3 license](https://opensource.org/licenses/BSD-3-Clause).

-## Citing Essdiffraction
+## Citing EssDiffraction

 Please cite the following:

 [![DOI](https://zenodo.org/badge/FIXME.svg)](https://zenodo.org/doi/10.5281/zenodo.FIXME)

-To cite a specific version of Essdiffraction, select the desired version on Zenodo to get the corresponding DOI.
+To cite a specific version of EssDiffraction, select the desired version on Zenodo to get the corresponding DOI.

 ## Older versions of the documentation